 Name.
 The name of this corporation is OpenFabrics Inc. (dba OpenFabrics Alliance) and which is referred to in these Bylaws as the “Corporation”.

 Offices.
-The Board of Directors of the Corporation (the “Board”) may determine and change the location of the Corporation’s principal office, and may establish branch or subordinate offices at any location worldwide.
+The Board of Directors of the Corporation (the “Board”) may determine and change the location of the Corporation’s principal office and may establish branch or subordinate offices at any location worldwide.

 Purpose.